 Click on the column title to sort the table alphabetically or by date according to the type of data in the column.

-To move a column, click on the column title and move the mouse sideways while holding down the button.
+To move a column, click on the column title and while holding down the button.

 The Act Editor allows you to manage the register files and to record the acts for a given city.